ppy/osu-wiki/news/2024/2024-03-20-bespoke-music-in-osu.md

 >
 > We had gotten our last song for it to be mapped and make its video finalized on..
 July 20th.
 >
-> Fast forwarding again, we arrive at July 27th, where both of us admins, being myself and ::TaikoMom::{ user=9086438 }, along with every single designer for GTS, our main voice actress for our female characters being ::Ethereal\1Winter::{ user=9780417 }, and some of our composers who were working on the lore part of things, being ::blobdash::{ user=8337877 } (for BGM), and NormalM (as a voice actor), literally stayed in VC for the next 4 days right up to the showcase day, where we kept rotating between everyone passing out at some point, but generally working on finalizing the design and videos for songs, writing the entire lore, recording all voicelines for lore between July 29th to July 30th, where I was forced to stay up until 9am to record voicelines LOL.
+> Fast forwarding again, we arrive at July 27th, where both of us admins, being myself and ::TaikoMom::{ user=9086438 }, along with every single designer for GTS, our main voice actress for our female characters being ::Ethereal_Winter::{ user=9780417 }, and some of our composers who were working on the lore part of things, being ::blobdash::{ user=8337877 } (for BGM), and NormalM (as a voice actor), literally stayed in VC for the next 4 days right up to the showcase day, where we kept rotating between everyone passing out at some point, but generally working on finalizing the design and videos for songs, writing the entire lore, recording all voicelines for lore between July 29th to July 30th, where I was forced to stay up until 9am to record voicelines LOL.
 It was honestly just a very fun experience overall.
 >
 > Except when we thought we finished the showcase entirely at 4am, when I personally had to go away to take my train for COE too, then we ended up realizing the overall mappool showcase video trolled us, with lore having had to be re-rendered twice, some gameplay being at 30FPS for no understandable reason, and TaikoMom then having to re-render all of that while I was gone, and needing to ensure we would actually have the correct video by uploading it on: MEGA / Google Drive / a USB key / Her Switch's SD card.
 >